 a) Disclosure by or on behalf of Company

 No Covered Person shall disclose or discuss any non-public material information about the Company to or with any person outside the Company unless disclosure is:

-If a Covered Person has any questions as to whether information is material or potentially material information or has previously been disclosed in accordance with this Policy, contact the Corporate Secretary.
+If a Covered Person has any questions as to whether information is material or potentially material information or has previously been disclosed in accordance with this Policy, contact the Chief Legal Officer.

 Prior to any public statement or disclosure or a filing with a securities regulatory authority by the Company or by a person on behalf of the Company that includes, summarizes or quotes from a report, statement or opinion made by an "expert" (within the meaning of applicable Canadian provincial securities laws) and unless a member of the Committee determines otherwise, the Company shall obtain the written consent of such expert to such statement, disclosure or filing (which has not been withdrawn in writing by the expert prior to the Company's disclosure or filing).